idaholab/Caldera_ICM/README.md

 `-DPROJECT` flag is used to specify the project specific EV-EVSE models to be used.
 Options are `DirectXFC`, `eMosaic` and `EVs_at_Risk`. `-DICM` flag turns ON/OFF compiling `Caldera_ICM` lib.

 ## Usage
-Caldera ICM is recommended to be used with `Caldera Grid`. `Caldera Grid` provides co-simulation support with `OpenDSS`(optional) and ability to load in inputs and control charging using setpoints in python.
+Caldera ICM is recommended to be used with `Caldera Grid`. `Caldera Grid` also provides co-simulation support with `OpenDSS` and ability to load in inputs and control charging using setpoints in python.

 ## Authors
 1. Don Scoffield, Senior Research Engineer, Idaho National Laboratory